ethereum/devp2p/caps/eth.md

   At the same time, client implementations must take care to not disconnect all syncing peers purely on the basis of their BlockRangeUpdate.

+### CellAvailability (0x12)

+`[request-id: P, [vhash₁: B_32, vhash₂: B_32, ...], custodyids: B]`

+This message announces the cell availability of transaction payloads.
+The list of vhash values represents the commitment hashes of payloads for which cells are available.
+The custodyid element is a bitmap marking the IDs of cells in the transaction payload stored by the sending peer, with each stored cell’s index set to 1.

+### GetCellAndProofs (0x13)

+`[request-id: P, [vhash₁: B_32, vhash₂: B_32, ...], requestids: B]`

+This message request peer to return cells and proofs of the given versioned hash of the payload commitment.
+The requestids element is a bitmap representing IDs of cells required.

+### CellAndProofs (0x14)

+`[request-id: P, [[vhash₁: B_32, [cellAndProof₁: B, cellAndProof₂: B, ...]], [vhash₂: B_32, [cellAndProof₁: B, cellAndProof₂: B, ...]], ...]]`

+This is a response to GetCellAndProofs, which provides the requested cells and their proofs.
+Each list element contains the versioned hash of the payload commitment that includes the cell, the cell itself, and a proof to verify the cell’s inclusion.
+Each element must match the vhash specified in the request.
+The sender can skip any cells that are not available, so the requester can fetch them from other peers.

+The cellAndProof element contains the cell data along with the proof needed to verify that it belongs to the original payload.
+While its structure can vary depending on the verification method, it should allow the recipient to infer which cell IDs were skipped.

 ## Change Log

+### eth/70 ()

+Version 70 added the [CellAvailability] message to exchange custody information which represents cell IDs sending peer has stored.
+New message types, [GetCellAndProofs] and [CellAndProofs] were introduced to support cell-level messaging.

 ### eth/69 ([EIP-7642], April 2025)